beauty, communication, health and wellness, That girl in the red coat, Uncategorized, Women, writing

 So there you have it.
 Clarifying shampoo’s may be used once a week or once a month, depending on how many styling products you use, your hair type and how often you wash your hair.
 It is an awesome idea to clarify your hair before a color service – think of it as a blank canvas for an artist to work upon.
 Situation – clarified.

-Beauty, Business, health and wellness, That girl in the red coat, Uncategorized, Women, writing
+beauty, Business, health and wellness, That girl in the red coat, Uncategorized, Women, writing

 Let me introduce you to OPI